gmusa/cakephp-queue/docs/README.md

 #### Via tool
 You can kill workers from the backend or the command line.
-Make sure you have set up the workers with the same user (www-data usually) as the user that tries to kill them, or it will not work.
+Make sure you have set up the workers with the same user (www-data usually) as the user that triesto kill them, or it will not work.

 #### Manually
 Manually killing workers can be done using `kill -15 PID`.
 Replace PID with the PID number (e.g. `kill -15 21212`).